microsoft/TypeScript/doc/spec/Types.md

 interface D { next: B; }
 ```

-To determine whether 'A' and 'B' are identical, first the 'next' properties of type 'A' and 'C' are compared.
-That leads to comparing the 'next' properties of type 'A' and 'D', which leads to comparing the 'next' properties of type 'A' and 'B'.
-Since 'A' and 'B' are already being compared this relationship is by definition true.
-That in turn causes the other comparisons to be true, and therefore the final result is true.
+To determine whether 'A' and 'B' are identical, first the 'next' properties of type 'A' and 'C' are related.
+That leads to relating the 'next' properties of type 'A' and 'D', which leads to relating the 'next' properties of type 'A' and 'B'.
+Since 'A' and 'B' are already being related this relationship is by definition true.
+That in turn causes the other relations to be true, and therefore the final result is true.

-When this same technique is used to compare generic type references, two type references are considered the same when they originate in the same declaration and have identical type arguments.
+When this same technique is used to relate generic type references, two type references are considered the same when they originate in the same declaration and have identical type arguments.

 In certain circumstances, generic types that directly or indirectly reference themselves in a recursive fashion can lead to infinite series of distinct instantiations.
 For example, in the type